 1) Determine your campaign goals

 As with any other marketing strategy, it is important to create achievable goals to measure the success of your campaign.
-When you are working to develop your SMART goals, there are 3 things that you need to keep in mind; reach, relevance, and resonance.
+When you are working to develop your SMART goals, there are 3 things that you need to keep in mind:

-Reach: The ability to deliver content to your audience through an influencer.
-How many social media users will see the content that the influencer posts about your product?
+This is the ability to deliver content to your audience through an influencer.
+How many social media users will see the influencer posts about your product?

-Relevance: The level of connection that your audience feels to your brand, product or service because of the work done by the influencer.
-If your audience sees that someone they love and admire likes and uses your product, then they will feel a strong connection to it.
+This is the level of connection that your audience feels to your brand, product, or service because of the work done by the influencer.
+If your audience sees someone they love and admire likes and uses your product, they will develop a strong connection.

 2) Define your campaign audience

-No matter the type of influencer that you decide to work with, you should make sure you can reach your target audience through this influencer.
-You need to develop a buyer persona so that you can identify the exact type of customer you are targeting, choose the right influencer, and develop content that will appeal to them.
+Make sure you can reach your target audience through this influencer.
+Develop a buyer persona to identify the exact type of customer you are targeting, choose the right influencer, and develop content that will appeal to them.

 3) Set your budget and choose your influencer type

-It is very important to consider your budget because this will determine which influencers you can afford to work with.
-If you are a startup with a low budget, then it’s wise to work with a micro-influencer.
+Consider your budget because this will determine which influencers you can afford to work with.
+If you are a startup with a low budget, consider working with a micro-influencer.
 Once you’ve been in the market for a while, you can engage an influencer with more reach.

 4) Choose your influencer and review his or her work